NTRajapaksha/Smart-ATS/README.md

 ### Future Enhancements:

 - **Integration with LinkedIn**: Automatically pull user profiles and suggest improvements.
-- **Multi-Language Support**: Extend the application to support resume optimization in multiple languages.
 - **Real-time Job Matching**: Suggest jobs that best fit the optimized resume based on current job market trends.

 This project not only empowers users to refine their resumes but also leverages cutting-edge AI to ensure that their applications stand out in a competitive job market.
 The Smart ATS Resume Optimizer is a powerful tool for anyone looking to improve their chances of landing their desired job.